information-sharing-networks/signalsd/README.md

 **Note**: In the Docker development environment, DATABASE_URL and SECRET_KEY are automatically configured with development-appropriate defaults.
 In production you should use a secret management service to supply these two settings.

 ## Quick Start (Docker Development Environment)
+the simplest approach to get a dev environment is to to use the included Docker configuration (If you want to install the software, database and tools locally then see the [local develppment setup](#local-development-setup-macos) section below).

 **Prerequisites**:
 The following must be installed on your system